StarGateDevelopment/StarLobby/README.md

 # StarLobby
-Copyright© by CreeperBuildings, Julian Weinelt, PhastixTV
+Copyright &copy; 2023 by CreeperBuildings, Julian Weinelt, PhastixTV

-### Do not claim this plugin as your own
+### Do not claim this plugin as yours